Saidiibrahim/Saidiibrahim/README.md

 <br />
 <hr />

-#### Here are some of the things I've been working on lately:

-- 🔭 I’m currently working on my portfolio
-- 🌱 I’m currently learning Shiny development
-- 🤔 I’m looking for career advise in data science
-- ⚡ Fun fact:  I am fluent in Swahili

 <h3> ✍ My latest posts</h3>
 <ul>
   <li><a href="https://medium.com/better-programming/how-you-should-structure-your-react-applications-e7dd32375a98"><b><img src="https://emojipedia-us.s3.dualstack.us-west-1.amazonaws.com/thumbs/240/apple/237/gear_2699.png" width="20" alt="new" /> How You Should Structure Your React Applications</b></a><br/><i>A matter of taste, sure, but here is an approach that scales.</i></li>